 Long-term resident status in Sweden

-If you are a citizen of a country outside of the EU and have a permanent Swedish residence permit, you may be granted long-term resident status in Sweden.
+If you are a citizen of a country outside of the EU and have lived continuously in Sweden for five years, you may be granted long-term resident status in Sweden.
 Having this status means that you have certain rights which an EU citizen has and that you are more likely to be able to work, study or start your own business in another EU country.

 Requirements for long-term resident status